Kale-23/Qiime2_Microbiome_Analysis/README.md

 - [Silva classifier list](https://zenodo.org/record/6395539#.ZGE7pHbMJhE)

-- helpful [example workflow](https://bioinformaticsworkbook.org/dataAnalysis/Metagenomics/Qiime2.html#gsc.tab=0) of similar study in qiime2
+- [example workflow](https://bioinformaticsworkbook.org/dataAnalysis/Metagenomics/Qiime2.html#gsc.tab=0) of similar study in qiime2

-- helpful [youtube playlist](https://www.youtube.com/playlist?list=PLbVDKwGpb3XmkQmoBy1wh3QfWlWdn_pTT) from the qiime2 youtube channel
+- [youtube playlist](https://www.youtube.com/playlist?list=PLbVDKwGpb3XmkQmoBy1wh3QfWlWdn_pTT) from the qiime2 youtube channel

+- [Marp](https://marpit.marp.app/markdown) documents for making the presentation in markdown

 - [chatGPT3](https://chat.openai.com/) helps explain what all the outputs mean and what can be done wtih them instead of searching through qiime2 documentation
    - often wrong about stuff so double check what it says